Liam2032/GCE-Live-Billing-Tracker/README.md

 2. Run gcecost.sh script and follow prompts

 3. Restart instance.
-Now, you can use 'gcecosts' command in terminal with options:
+Now, you can use 'gcecosts' command in terminal with options:<br/>
-   -v: Verbose mode
+   -v: Verbose mode<br/>
    -r: Remove billing history